Top IRS Audit Triggers: 9 Tax Mistakes to Avoid

 9. A Business That Loses Money

 It’s not ideal that your business loses money.
 (That kind of misses the point, right?)
-If the IRS sees someone who has a full-time business, and reports a loss in more than 3 years out of the last five, it will make them look closer.
+If the IRS sees someone who has a full-time business, and reports a loss in more than three years out of the last five, it will make them look closer.

 Perfectly OK: Things didn’t go well with your business this year or last year, and you took a loss.